Fractional spin excitations and conductance in the spiral staircase Heisenberg ladder

 \textit{Fractional spin conductance.} Next, we address the question how to probe such fractional spin excitations.
 One possibility is for instance given by the dynamical structure factor $\mathcal{S}(q,\omega)$.
 However, while this quantity does show a partial gap and depends on the quantum numbers $s_\tau$, it seems difficult to extract them from $\mathcal{S}(q,\omega)$ (see~\cite{SM}).
 Another, more promising possibility, is to study the non-equilibrium spin transport~\cite{Meier03} for finite-sized systems.
 To see this, we compute the spin conductance in a two-terminal configuration, where we assume that the magnetic field changes along the sample~\cite{Ronetti19}.
-More specifically, we divide an infinite spin ladder into three parts: one central region of length $L$ subjected to the magnetic field $b$ and two semi-infinite regions (right and left leads), defined by $|x|>L/2$, subjected to the magnetic fields $b^L+\Delta b/2$ and $b^L-\Delta b/2$, respectively.
-We assume that $\Delta b\rightarrow 0$, such that linear response theory is valid.
-The spin conductance $G_S$ is defined via a spin current $I_S = G_S \Delta b/(g \mu_B)$, describing the flow of the $z$-component of spin by a field gradient~\cite{Nakata17}.
-Such spin currents could be detected e.g. by STMs~\cite{Khajetoorians11,Schneider21} or NV-centers~\cite{Du17,VanderSar2020}.
-The distance between chains in the leads is assumed to be larger than in the central region such that interchain processes are negligible in the lead region and each of the two spin chains can be described as spinless Luttinger liquid.
-The spin conductance $G_S$ can then be computed by standard methods~\cite{Meier03,Meng14b,Ronetti20} (see SM for details~\cite{SM}),
+More specifically, we divide an infinite spin ladder into three regions: one central region of length $L$ subjected to the magnetic field $b$ and two semi-infinite regions (right and left leads), defined by $|x|>L/2$, subjected to the magnetic fields $b^L+\Delta b/2$ and $b^L-\Delta b/2$, respectively.
+Note that, in general, $b^L \ne b$.
+In linear response, the spin conductance $G_S$ is defined via a spin current $I_S = G_S \Delta b/(g \mu_B)$, describing the flow of the $z$-component of spin by a field gradient~\cite{Nakata17}.
+The distance between chains in the leads is assumed to be larger than in the central region such that interchain processes are negligible in the lead region and each of the two spin chains can be described as spinless LL.
+The spin conductance $G_S$ can then be computed by standard methods~\cite{Meier03,Meng14b,Shavit19,Ronetti20} (see SM for details~\cite{SM}),